State of Play (film): Plot

-McAffrey finds Baker's number in Stagg's phone.
-A homeless girl named Mandi seeks out McAffrey to sell him items from a bag stolen by Stagg, they include covert photographs of Baker meeting a well-dressed man, and a gun with handmade hollow point bullets.
-McAffrey sends Frye to the hospital where the witness is coming out of his coma, while he visits Collins' wife Anne, with whom he had previously had an affair.
-Before Frye can talk to the witness, he is killed by a sniper.
-She realizes she saw the same man at the hospital and in the metro footage.
+News blogger Della Frye, McAffrey's new recruit, reviews the Metro CCTV footage, which proves fruitless.
+McAffrey eventually finds Baker's number in Stagg's phone.
+A homeless girl named Mandi seeks out McAffrey to sell him items from a bag stolen by Stagg; they had been close friends.
+These items include covert photographs of Baker meeting a well-dressed man and a gun with handmade hollow point bullets.
+While McAffrey meets up with Collins's wife, Anne — with whom he had previously had an affair — he sends Frye to the hospital, where the witness is coming out of his coma.
+However, a sniper kills the witness.
+Frye realizes that she saw the killer at the hospital and in the Metro footage.

-Collins confirms to McAffrey that PointCorp is secretly the power behind other contractors and are thus seeking a virtual monopoly on both foreign and domestic government defense and security contracts.
-If McAffrey can produce evidence that PointCorp had Baker killed, Collins will go public with his findings.
+Collins confirms that PointCorp is secretly the power behind other contractors, thus seeking a virtual monopoly on foreign and domestic government defense and security contracts worth hundreds of billions of dollars.
+If McAffrey can prove that PointCorp had Baker killed, Collins will go public with his findings.

-A PointCorp insider gives McAffrey an address, where McAffrey encounters the assassin who shoots at him before fleeing.
-Detective Donald Bell informs McAffrey that Mandi has been found murdered.
-Baker's flatmate Rhonda Silver identifies the well-dressed man as Dominic Foy, a PR executive at a subsidiary of PointCorp.
-Silver also says she had a threesome with Baker and Collins, and that Collins paid off a $40,000 debt of Baker's.
-McAffrey resists Frye's urge to publish (believing Silver to be lying), and Globe editor Cameron Lynne is furious when the story is published elsewhere instead.
+A PointCorp insider gives McAffrey a contact address, where he encounters the assassin, who shoots at him before fleeing.
+Detective Donald Bell informs McAffrey that Stagg's friend Mandi has been found murdered.
+Baker's flatmate, Rhonda Silver, identifies the well-dressed man as Dominic Foy, a PR executive at a subsidiary of PointCorp.
+Silver also says that she had a threesome with Baker and Collins and that Collins paid off Baker's $40,000 of debt.
+Believing Silver to be lying, McAffrey resists Frye's urge to publish.